Karim305/master-thesis/README.md

 ## Repository Structure
-### Scripts that are sourced by other scripts in order load functions, data, and common variables
+### Scripts that are sourced by other scripts in order to load functions, data, and common variables
 - `00_utils.R`: Functions used across the project.
 - `01_setup.R`: Setup script that loads data and creates common variables.